asuh/front-end-windows/readme.md

 I've also included additional scripts and information on cleaning up and updating Windows in the [Boxstarter](#chocolatey-and-boxstarter) and [Privacy](#privacy) sections below.

+### Windows reinstall tasks

+Refreshing Windows often means taking an existing machine, wiping the drive and starting again from scratch.
+This also means you have to back up and reload what you had.
+LifeHacker has a [guide for backing up and restoring a previous Windows installation](https://lifehacker.com/the-ultimate-guide-to-reinstalling-windows-from-scratch-1832897572).

 ## Projects Directory

 If you don't already have one, create a projects directory.
 I like to use `C:\Users\<winusername>\Sites\<project-name>`.
 I prefer my Sites folder to exist along side the rest of my user profile folders.